MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-the-first-report-server-in-sharepoint-mode.md

 -   Creates a Reporting Services service application named "Reporting Services Application".

--   Enables the [!INCLUDE[ssCrescent](../../includes/sscrescent-md.md)] feature for a site collection.
+-   Enables the Power View feature for a site collection.

  Parameters